PriyankaNaikade/Deploying-ML-Model-on-Azure-using-Docker-Container/README.md

 ## Containerize the Flask Web App using Docker and Test locally
-Basic purpose of Containerization: To package the code with all its libraries and dependencies into a single container so that the application works the way when it is moved from one computing environment to the other, say from dev -> test/prod environment.
+Basic purpose of Containerization: To package the code with all its libraries and dependencies into a single container so that the application works the same way when it is moved from one computing environment to the other without , say from dev -> test/prod environment.

 #### Dockerizing the Flask Web App
 1. Install the docker desktop app and make sure it works fine locally.